gnietof/Quantum/README.md

-These are some of the notebooks I have been creating while learning about Quantum and playing with Qiskit.
+These are some of the notebooks and other types of content I have been creating while learning about Quantum and playing with Qiskit.
-There might be errors though as I am learning.
+The content is still not properly classified.
+And there might be errors though as I am learning.
+Well, you are always learning, aren't you?

 # Qiskit